Date: April 2019

 Technology is now rapidly transforming doctors and patients engagement

 Booking a doctor’s appointment or buying medicines is now as simple as ordering a pizza.
 The growing adoption of smartphones, multiple connectivity options, and penetration of the internet - 3G and 4G and the continued flow of investment into the digital health market have boosted the mobile health app market.
 As of 2018, over 318,000 health apps are available on some of the top app stores worldwide.
 This is nearly double what it was in 2015, and nearly 200 such apps are now added each day.

 Technology is now rapidly transforming from virtually connecting doctors with patients to creating a seamless experience for the patients in times of need.

 This next level of user experience will call for real-time coordination between multiple parties to ensure a seamless hospitalization experience for the patients.
-For instance, UK-based Coordinate My Care took this experience to a whole new level by letting patients with life-limiting disease develop a personalized urgent care plan to be shared electronically with all the agencies and professionals involved.
-This includes the ambulance service providers, social care agencies and the administration.
+For instance, UK-based Coordinate My Care took this experience to a whole new level by letting patients with the life-limiting disease develop a personalized urgent care plan to be shared electronically with all the agencies and professionals involved.
+This includes the ambulance service providers, social care agencies, and the administration.
 It helps the patients select the place of their choice to spend with their loved ones in the crucial last few moments of their lives.

 Develop partner ecosystem for a seamless patient experience